Big Star: Second era: 1993–2010

-Big Star returned in 1993 with a new lineup when guitarist Jon Auer and bassist Ken Stringfellow joined Chilton and Stephens.
+Big Star reformed in 1993 with a new lineup when guitarist Jon Auer and bassist Ken Stringfellow joined Chilton and Stephens.
 Auer and Stringfellow remained members of the Posies, founded by the pair in 1986.
-Stringfellow is also known for his work with R.E.M. and the Minus 5.
-Hummel elected not to participate.
+Stringfellow was also known for his work with R.E.M. and the Minus 5.
+Hummel declined to participate.
 First-era material dominated Big Star's performances, with the occasional addition of a song from the 2005 album In Space.

 Stringfellow recalled that during the 1990s, "We were working out the set list and we went to this little cafe.
 Little did I know we'd be playing that set for the next ten years".
 The resurrected band made its debut at the 1993 University of Missouri spring music festival.
 A recording of the performance was issued on CD by Zoo Records as Columbia: Live at Missouri University.
 The concert was followed by tours of Europe and Japan, as well as an appearance on The Tonight Show.

 Big Star's first post-reunion studio recording was the song "Hot Thing", recorded in the mid-1990s for the Big Star tribute album Big Star, Small World.
 As with their prior studio release, however, the tribute album was delayed for years due to its record company going under.
 Originally scheduled for a 1998 release on Ignition Records, the album was eventually released in 2006 on Koch Records.